American Morning: 2001–2009

 American Morning originally premiered on September 12, 2001.
 Paula Zahn began anchoring the program five months early due to the 9/11 attacks which had occurred the previous morning.
 Jack Cafferty and Anderson Cooper joined her as co-hosts and helped deliver news on the attacks.

-In February 2002, Bill Hemmer moved to New York to become Paula Zahn's co-host, replacing Anderson Cooper.
+In February 2002, Bill Hemmer moved to New York to become news anchor Paula Zahn anchored the program solo with no replacement for Anderson Cooper.
 In April 2003, Bill Hemmer anchored the program solo when Paula Zahn moved to CNN primetime.
 Heidi Collins and Daryn Kagan temporarily hosted with Bill Hemmer before Soledad O'Brien debuted as co-host.

 In January 2002, CNN executives were embarrassed to find out an on-air promotion that was not approved by top executives was being aired that called Paula Zahn "sexy" and included the sound of a zipper.
 CNN said that the advertisement was approved by a woman in the productions department.
 CNN later apologized to Paula Zahn.

 In June 2005, Bill Hemmer left CNN and was replaced by Miles O'Brien.
 Heidi Collins was replaced by Carol Costello.
 Jack Cafferty left the show later that summer.
 The show moved to the Time Warner Center, and shared a set with the CNN Headline News program Showbiz Tonight.
 Costello later left the program and was not replaced; she returned in 2011.
 In October 2006, the show received a redesigned set, along with new music and graphics.

 Due to disappointing Nielsen ratings, CNN announced the replacement of Miles O'Brien and Soledad O'Brien with Kiran Chetry and John Roberts as program hosts effective April 16, 2007.
 In the first quarter of 2007, Fox and Friends on Fox News Channel averaged 769,000 viewers, CNN's American Morning averaged 372,000 and MSNBC's Imus in the Morning averaged 361,000 viewers at the time of its cancellation by MSNBC on April 11, 2007.